 To protect company data, apps, services and employees, organizations need to implement these branch office network security requirements:

 - Establish complete visibility

 - Secure access to internet and cloud apps

 Organizations face a handful of challenges when it comes to securing branch offices.
-First off, bandwidth requirements are crucial to maintain productivity and collaboration for employees wherever they are located.
-Keeping network speeds up and minimizing bandwidth interruptions – not to mention accounting for the growing need and complexity of cloud applications and countless devices connecting to the network – can quickly become costly.
+First, bandwidth requirements are crucial to maintain productivity and collaboration for employees wherever they are located.
+Keeping network speeds up and minimizing bandwidth interruptions – not to mention accounting for the growing needs and complexity of cloud applications and countless devices connecting to the network – can quickly become costly.

 The rapid adoption of cloud applications has increased the need for a constant, consistent internet connection.
-Popular software-as-a-service applications, such as Office 365, Dropbox, Salesforce, G Suite, AWS and Slack, allow for easier collaboration between employees working in different locations while maintaining access control.
-Traditional technologies like wide area networks and multiprotocol label switching – WAN and MPLS, respectively – can’t keep up with the evolving network landscape or the addition of new services and applications that require more bandwidth.
+Popular software-as-a-service (SaaS) applications, such as Microsoft 365, Dropbox, Salesforce, Google Workspace and Slack, allow for easier collaboration between employees working in different locations while maintaining access control.
+Traditional technologies like wide area networks (WAN) and multiprotocol label switching (MPLS) can’t keep up with the evolving network landscape or the addition of new services and applications that require more bandwidth.
 The practice of sending internet traffic back to headquarters to be filtered and inspected can’t realistically keep up with user demands and the types of data being accessed and sent.

 Having multiple sites that IT teams must keep secure is becoming difficult as organizations add more services and apps.
 Traditionally, firewalls have been placed on-premises at each location, requiring IT to be physically present for implementation, setup, maintenance and hardware troubleshooting.
 The more sites, the more hardware requirements, and the greater the number of granular rules and policies that must be created.
 Most organizations do not have the IT resources to deal with these growing needs at branch offices.